Real-time Velocity Profile Optimization for Time-Optimal Maneuvering with Generic Acceleration Constraints: CONCLUSIONS

 \section{CONCLUSIONS}

 We introduced FBGA, a new forward-backward method for real-time computation of time-optimal velocity profiles along prescribed paths, supporting arbitrary acceleration constraints.
-FBGA discretizes the path into short segments, and performs forward and backward integrations to maximize the velocity while satisfying user-defined acceleration limits.

-FBGA was validated in the context of autonomous racing, with race car and motorcycle models on five circuits.
+FBGA discretizes the path into short segments and performs forward and backward integrations to maximize the velocity while satisfying user-defined acceleration limits.\\ FBGA was validated in the context of autonomous racing, with race car and motorcycle models on five circuits.
 It produced velocity and acceleration profiles closely matching those of a benchmark optimal control problem ($\mathrm{OCP}_{\mathrm{bench}}$), with lap time deviations below $0.449$ s ($0.36\%$) and computational speed-ups of up to three orders of magnitude.
 These results held across tracks and vehicle types, with no assumptions on convexity, smoothness, or differentiability of the acceleration constraints.
-In short-horizon planning, FBGA achieved maneuver times within $0.19\%$ of $\mathrm{OCP}_{\mathrm{bench}}$, while maintaining a three orders of magnitude speed-up and a high solution quality even with coarse path discretization.

-Overall, FBGA can be applied to accurate full-lap velocity optimization, warm-starting of complex OCPs, and real-time short-horizon planning.
-It is expected to be an effective building block for multi-query time-optimal trajectory planning in dynamic environments, extending sampling-based planners \cite{piazza2024mptree,Romero2022} beyond conservative box acceleration constraints, and unlocking new capabilities for autonomous racing.
+In short-horizon planning, FBGA achieved maneuver times within $0.19\%$ of $\mathrm{OCP}_{\mathrm{bench}}$, while maintaining a three orders of magnitude speed-up and a high solution quality even with coarse path discretization. \\ Overall, FBGA can be applied to accurate full-lap velocity optimization, warm-starting of complex \acp{OCP}, and real-time short-horizon planning.
+It is expected to be an effective building block for multi-query time-optimal trajectory planning in dynamic environments, extending sampling-based planners \cite{piazza2024mptree,Romero2022} beyond conservative box acceleration constraints, and unlocking new capabilities for autonomous racing.\\ Future work will enhance the FBGA method to address its limitations and extend its scope.
+We plan to improve the feasibility of the acceleration-braking transitions by extending Algorithms \ref{alg_FW}-\ref{alg_BW} to deal with jerk limits.
+Also, formal guarantees on the solution's optimality and convergence will be better investigated.
+Finally, application-oriented papers will integrate FBGA into multi-query trajectory planners for diverse fields of robotics, including vehicles and drone flight.